-MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Declarations of Interest AGENDA ITEM: 3 Report Author and Job Title: Responsible Director: Danielle Oum Chair Action Required Approve □ Discuss □ Inform Assu ıre ⊠ Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
+MEETING OF THE PUBLIC TRUST BOARD - 5 th November 2020 Declarations of Interest AGENDA ITEM: 3 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Danielle Oum Chair Action Required Approve □ Discuss □ Inform □ Assure ⊠ Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
 The register is available to the public and to the Trust's internal and external auditors, and is published on the Trust's website to ensure both transparency and also compliance with the Information Commissioner's Office Publication Scheme.
-Recommendation Members of the Trust Board are asked to note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline risk included in the BAF or Trust Risk Registers?
-Resource implications There are no resource implications associated with this report.
+Recommendation Members of the Trust Board are asked to note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
+Resource implications There are no resource imp lications associate ed with this report.
 Legal and Equality and Diversity implications It is fundamental that staff at the Trust are transparent and adhere to both our local policy and guidance set out by NHS England and declare any appropriate conflicts of interest against the clearly defined rules.
-Strategic Objectives Safe, high quality care ⊠ Care at ho Partners ⊠ Resources ⊠ Value colle eagues 🗵 1 \C30 u 0 C3 \
+Strategic Objectives Safe, high quality care ⊠ Care at ho Partners ⊠ Value coll eagues  Resources